google/fonts/ProjectChecklist.md

 3. Any questoins for the team

 If possible, add screenshots of your designs in your emails (along with links to PDFs or project files in your Github repo) as this makes the conversation on the email list much easier to follow.

-### Github "Watch" Discussions

-Github also has an email discussion feature: clicks 'watch' at the top of your project page, and github will email you (and all other watchers) each comment posted on the issue tracker, pull requests, or commits.
-You can reply via email to these messages, but note that your email replies **will** be posted publicly on the Github issue tracker (although attachments will be dropped.)

-So its a good idea to set up an email filter to label github emails as such, to be sure you know when your reply will become public.

 ## Tools